uriahjamesgd/CSS-Event-Queue/README.md

     task_onDomLd_animation3

   2.)
-Whether a class is to be Added or Removed (class is being added is this example)
+Whether a class is to be Added or Removed (class is being added in this example)

     +